Indonesian horror: History

 Ghosts and magical folklore have long been part of Indonesian culture.
 These later influenced the development of horror films.
 Kuntilanak are particularly prominent in local horror films.

 During the authoritarian New Order regime under President Suharto, many horror films included religious symbolism and heroes to adhere to strict guidelines from censors.
 The Ministry Information under Ali Murtopo required that Indonesian films at the time had to follow strict moral and ethical guidelines, meaning many horror films juxtaposed violence and sexuality with religious heroes and themes.
 Thomas Barker has argued that films produced after 1998 in Indonesia have been particularly shaped by what he described as the residual "trauma" of violence under the preceding New Order era under President Suharto.

 Suzzanna was a major film star in the 1970s and 1980s for her work in horror films.
 She appeared in 42 films before her death in 2008, including Bernafas dalam Lumpur, Beranak dalam Kubur and Sundel Bolong.

 Indonesian horror films, particularly the work of Joko Anwar, attracted heightened international attention in the late 2010s, aided by streaming services.
 Some outlets declared films like Impetigore (2019) as part of a new wave of folk horror films from Southeast Asia.
 Impetigore was Indonesia's submission for the Academy Award for Best International Feature Film in its year of release and attracted international recognition, but was not nominated.

 HBO Asia also released Indonesian-developed horror television series Halfworlds.

+Themes

+Themes approached in Indonesian horror include haunted forests as in Alas Pati: Hutan Mati (2018) and ghost stories, for example.